GabrielAlmeidaFlores/AWS-Certified-Associate/Virtual Private Cloud (VPC)/README.md

 - **AWS Public Zone Integration**: Provides connectivity to AWS public services like Amazon S3, SQS, SNS, and others via internet-routable endpoints.
 Supports secure access to these services when configured with security groups and network ACLs.

 - **Cost-Efficiency**: There is no additional cost for using an IGW itself.
 You only pay for the associated data transfer out of the VPC and other internet-based AWS services.

+## Network Access Control List (NACL)

+A network access control list (ACL) allows or denies specific inbound or outbound traffic at the subnet level.
+You can use the default network ACL for your VPC, or you can create a custom network ACL for your VPC with rules that are similar to the rules for your security groups in order to add an additional layer of security to your VPC.

+NACL Key Points:

+- Your VPC automatically comes with a modifiable default network ACL.
+By default, it allows all inbound and outbound IPv4 traffic and, if applicable, IPv6 traffic.
+- You can create a custom network ACL and associate it with a subnet to allow or deny specific inbound or outbound traffic at the subnet level.
+- Each subnet in your VPC must be associated with a network ACL.
+If you don't explicitly associate a subnet with a network ACL, the subnet is automatically associated with the default network ACL.
+- You can associate a network ACL with multiple subnets.
+However, a subnet can be associated with only one network ACL at a time.
+When you associate a network ACL with a subnet, the previous association is removed.
+- A network ACL has inbound rules and outbound rules.
+Each rule can either allow or deny traffic.
+Each rule has a number from 1 to 32766.
+We evaluate the rules in order, starting with the lowest numbered rule, when deciding whether allow or deny traffic.
+If the traffic matches a rule, the rule is applied and we do not evaluate any additional rules.
+We recommend that you start by creating rules in increments (for example, increments of 10 or 100) so that you can insert new rules later on, if needed.
+- We evaluate the network ACL rules when traffic enters and leaves the subnet, not as it is routed within a subnet.
+- NACLs are stateless, which means that information about previously sent or received traffic is not saved.
+If, for example, you create a NACL rule to allow specific inbound traffic to a subnet, responses to that traffic are not automatically allowed.
+This is in contrast to how security groups work.
+Security groups are stateful, which means that information about previously sent or received traffic is saved.
+If, for example, a security group allows inbound traffic to an EC2 instance, responses are automatically allowed regardless of outbound security group rules.